Learn Aphasia Speech Therapy

 regain their speech, right in their own home.“

-After you watch this overview video you’ll discover this site is jam packed with resources and helpful hints to help you deal confidently with the communication difficulties of those with aphasia and developmental speech and language delay.
+After you watch this Aphasia Speech Therapy video you’ll discover this site is jam packed with resources and helpful hints to help you deal confidently with the communication difficulties of those with aphasia and developmental speech and language delay.

-I hope you’ll decide to join our community, all you need to do is sign up for our updates and you’ll know when I add new information to this site, our Facebook site, and our YouTube channel.
+I hope you’ll decide to join our Aphasia Speech Therapy community, all you need to do is sign up for our updates and you’ll know when I add new information to this site, our Facebook site, and our YouTube channel.

-After 44+ years of – helping people help others, I’ve learned a few key things that dramatically increase your success:
+After 44+ years as a Aphasia Speech Therapist- helping people help others, I’ve learned a few key things that dramatically increase your success:

-- Even if you never graduated high school – you can be an incredible speech teacher and helper for the people you love.
+Even if you never graduated high school – you can be an incredible Aphasia Speech Therapist for the people you love.
 If you can talk, with the right instructions you can help others, TODAY!